ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

  * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.

-#### Separating buttons
+#### Separating toolbar items

-You can use `'|'` to create a separator between groups of items.
+You can use `'|'` to create a separator between groups of toolbar items.
 Works in both config formats:

 ```js
     toolbar: [ 'bold', 'italic', '|', 'undo', 'redo' ]